-To save you some dough, try to stretch them out by diluting your kombucha with mineral water (it’ll still be fizzy) and cutting the juice with water (you’ll be getting less sugar too).
+To save you some dough, try to stretch them out by diluting your kombucha with mineral water (it’ll still be fizzy) and cutting the juice with water (it’ll cut the sugar too).

 This one is super fun and makes having leftovers feel less left over.
 Let’s say you decided to cook up a whole chicken for dinner one night.
-You and your fam eat some slices of meat off of it, but oh, what do you know?
-There’s a ton of chicken left over!
+You and your fam eat some slices of meat, but there’s a ton of chicken left over.
 Nice!

 Boom!
-You just got three meals (and maybe even some leftovers) out of that one whole chicken!
+You just got three meals (and maybe even some leftovers for lunch) out of that one whole chicken!

 How Do You Budget for Food When You’re on a Diet?

 Keto.
 Paleo.
 Whole30.
-Gluten-free.
+Gluten free.
 Vegan.
-There are plenty of different diets to follow out there—all of which can impact your budget.
-Whether you’re following a specific diet until you lose 15 lbs., because of a food allergy, or just because it makes you feel better, here are a few things to keep in mind:
+There are plenty of different diets to follow out there—and they all can impact your budget.
+Whether you’re following a specific diet because you want to lose 15 pounds, because of a food allergy, or just because it makes you feel better, here are a few things to keep in mind:

 Eating Healthy on a Budget—You’ve Got This!

-We know sometimes it doesn’t feel like it, but eating healthy on a budget is totally doable!
-Just like everything else that truly matters in life, it requires intentionality, planning and making tough choices.
+We know it doesn’t always feel like it, but eating healthy on a budget is totally doable!
+Just like everything else that truly matters in life, it requires being intentional, planning ahead and making the tough choices.
 But don’t let that scare you away from giving it a go.
 Give these tips and tricks a shot and see if you find it easier to figure out how to eat healthy on a budget.
 You can do it!